randyhoffner/FEND-Proj-5/README.md

 This project uses the Google Maps API, the Yelp API, javascript, knockoutJS, and  jQueryJS to create  a map of Ashland and  show 20 locations returned from Yelp, along with the local hospital, the Shakespeare Festival theaters location, and local schools, food markets, parks, and other civic locations.

 ###Repository Contents

-The main branch of this repo contains a "source code" directory named src, which contains all files needed to run the project.
-The html, css, and main.js files in src are not minified, so that all code and commentary may be easily read.
-The "production code" directory, dist, contains the same code as src, but with html, css, and main.js files minified for faster loading.

-To run the project locally using either the src or dist  code, download the appropriate folder and run index.html in a browser.
-To run in a local server, open a Mac Terminal window or a windows PowerShell window, navigate to the appropriate directory, and run Python SimpleHTTPServer.
-Then open a second window, navigate to the same directory, and run Ngrok to provide a local IP address to run the app in a browser.

 The gh-pages branch contains only the dist code files, so the project may be opened by browsing to http://randyhoffner.github.io/FEND-Proj-4 .